Osun State Polytechnic

-Osun State Polytechnic, Iree, also known as OSPOLY, is a tertiary academic institution in Iree, Osun State, Nigeria.
+Osun State Polytechnic,Iree also known as OSPOLY, is a tertiary academic institution in Iree, Osun State, Nigeria.

 The polytechnic was formerly a satellite campus of the Polytechnic, Ibadan.
 It became autonomous on 12 October 1992 when the governor of Osun State, Alhaji Isiaka Adeleke, signed the law establishing the institution alongside Osun State College of Technology in Esa-Oke.
 Osun State Polytechnic, Iree, also has daily part time program (DPT) which is located at Koko campus.

+The current Rector of Osun State Polytechnic, Iree is Mr Kehinde Alabi.

+Recently, the National Association of Nigerian Students, NANS, commended the Rector of the institution, Kehinde Alabi for embracing dialogue to address the demand of the Students', while seeking improve students welfare.

+During the 8th combined convocation of Osun State Polytechnic, Iree in 2026, the institution graduated 29,756 students.

 Faculties and departments

 OSPOLY, Iree, has nine faculties and over 30 departments and units as of 25 March 2022.
 They are as follows: